 Finally, a cache does not return object instances.
 It always returns references to a single object in the memory.
 One can easily change that object by mistake.
-In our practice we had a function that returned a reusable array and a value was added to the array during each call.
+In our practice we had a function that returned a reusable array and value was added to the array during each call.
 Posting documents caused this array to grow uncontrollably.
 So we strongly recommend that, in order to avoid such issues, you use return values that cannot be changed, such as FixedArray or FixedStructure.

 Using temporary files

 Smart usage of temporary files can also save resources.
 When creating temporary files, use the names returned by the GetTempFileName() function.
 The platform deletes files with such names automatically once the process that created the files is finished.
-While server restarts or working process restarts are rare, it is still better than total lack of automatic temporary file deletion.
-Of course this feature does not eliminate the need to delete the temporary files that you no longer need using 1C:Enterprise script, otherwise they might be stored for a long time, eventually shutting down the server when it gets out of disk space.
+While server restarts or working process restarts are rare, it is still better than the total lack of automatic temporary file deletion.
+Of course, this feature does not eliminate the need to delete the temporary files that you no longer need using 1C:Enterprise script, otherwise, they might be stored for a long time, eventually shutting down the server when it gets out of disk space.